radiant-rstats/docs/model/app/evalbin.md

-> Evaluate model performance using Lift and Gains charts
+> Evaluate model performance for (binary) classification

-To download the table as a csv-files click the top download button on the right of your screen.
-To download the plots at a png file click the lower download icon on the right of your screen.
+To download the table as a csv-files click the download button on the top-right of your screen.
+To download plots as png files click the download icon on the middle-right of your screen.

 #### Response variable

-The outcome, or response, variable of interest.
-This should be binary variable, either a factor or an integer with two value (i.e., 0 and 1).
+Select the outcome, or response, variable of interest.
+This should be a binary variable, either a factor or an integer with two value (i.e., 0 and 1).

 #### Choose level